LedgerHQ/app-streaming/docs/encryption-overview.md

 ### Initialized data

 Initialized data pages are encrypted and authenticated using the static key set.
 The counter of these pages is initialized to `0` and is incremented over time when the VM modifies these pages.
-The VM will then use the dynamic key set.
+The VM will then switch to the dynamic key set.

 ### Stack and heap